-You will gain good laboratory skills in genomics, including sample handling and laboratory management.
+You will gain a good understanding of molecular biology principles.
 The programme also aims to teach good computing skills, including computer languages and the statistical analysis of big data.
 This will involve the design, planning of genomics experiments.

 In this module, you will be equipped with the theoretical and algorithmic basis for analysing large, multidimensional genomics datasets.

-This module aims to give you a comprehensive understanding of molecular biology techniques in genomics and relevant sample and data-processing skills.
+This module aims to give you a comprehensive understanding of molecular biology techniques in genomics.

 The aim of this module is to provide you with the latest theory and practice of molecular diagnostics so you can gain a thorough understanding of the scope of molecular analysis technology used in the analysis and their use in diagnosis.